5 Books for Outdoor Loving Children

 This book is full of fantastic and simple things to do with sticks….
 That’s right, just the average stick you find on the ground.
 Quite frankly, my children could play with sticks all day every day and this book is brilliant for new ideas.
 Activities vary from building dens, to making magic wands, spear-throwers, and pea-shooters; from making a sun clock to playing ‘catch the flag’.
 The kids look through this book with wide-eyed enthusiasm and are desperate to go out and find some sticks to play with.
 Great for kids of all ages.

-Learn how to make and bow and arrow here!
+Learn how to make a bow and arrow with our Wilderness Warrior Adventure Guide

 This lovely board book of birds has been a firm favourite since the children were babies.
 Did you know that there’s a natural order to the Dawn Chorus?
 The birds don’t all start singing at once; some are up and singing long before the sun rises, whilst others decide to sleep in a little later before they get going.